-As a species and a civilization, we are experiencing technological and economic change that our ancestors could not have conceived of.
-As we are all witnessing, profound social, cultural, and political upheaval accompany these changes.
+Human civilization is experiencing technological and economic change that our ancestors could not have conceived of.
+As we are witnessing, profound social, cultural, and political upheaval accompany these changes.

-The world has rarely been in greater need moral leadership.
+The world has rarely been in greater need of moral leadership.

-The HOW Institute for Society seeks, through relentless examination, education, measurement, and action, to lead the global conversation and create the conditions for moral leadership across organizations both public and private.
+The HOW Institute for Society seeks, through deep examination, education, measurement, and action, to help lead the global conversation and create the conditions for moral leadership across organizations both public and private.